 Avoid peeling eggplants and zucchini

-Keep the eggplant skin on if you want the extra fibre, flavonoids, and magnesium, according to Cecere.
+Keep the eggplant skin on if you want the extra fibre, flavonoids and magnesium, according to Cecere.
 Another reason to keep eggplant skin and zucchini skin on too is because of water.
 Both zucchini and eggplant have a high water concentration—zucchini is 95 per cent water, and eggplant is 92 per cent water.
-The skin of these veggies is where most of the nutrients are.
+The skin of these veggies is where most of the nutrients are found.

 These are the 14 foods everyone over 50 should be eating.

 Save the peels of citrus fruits